-Loan delinquencies to rise, albeit from a strong base and mitigated by solid loan loss buffers
+Asset quality is weakening, albeit from a strong base and mitigated by solid loan loss buffers

 ANZNZ's good asset quality is supported by its focus on lower risk residential mortgages which have exhibited very low losses historically.
-The bank's non-performing loans ratio rose 4 basis points (bps) to 0.54% of gross loans in the 6 months to March 2023 as rising interest rate and high inflation constrained household finances.
-As 89% of housing loans are fixed as of March 2023, the full impact of rising rates will be delayed until loans are repriced at the prevailing rate, hence we expect a more substantial rise in problem loans to emerge in the second half of fiscal 2023.
+The bank's proportion of Stage 3 loans rose 29 basis points (bps) to 0.79% of gross loans in the 12 months to September 2023, as persistent inflation and the resultant high interest rates have constrained household finances.
+We expect the rise in problem loans to continue over the next 12 months as interest rates are likely to stay elevated for longer, further slowing economic growth and leading to a rise in unemployment.

-That said, we believe any weakening in asset quality to be manageable for ANZNZ, given the very strong starting point and loss-absorbing buffers.
-The bank's conservative underwriting will also provide support to asset quality.
+That said, we expect any potential rise in credit losses to be contained relative to the bank's balance sheet buffers and prudent underwriting standard.
 For example, limits on high LVR mortgage lending that have been in place since October 2013 have helped mitigate risks in the housing market.
-As of 31 March 2023, ANZNZ's proportion of lending at LVRs above 80% was just 6.2%, the bank's portfolio average dynamic LVR was also low at 39%.
+As of 30 September 2023, ANZNZ's proportion of lending at LVRs above 80% was just 6.5%, the bank's portfolio average dynamic LVR was also low at 40%.
+House prices have also recovered during the second half of 2023, further providing support to collateral values.